-As conservation is an intrinsic part of Real Journeys heritage, 100% of the proceeds go towards the conservation movement in the Wakatipu region.
+Conservation is an intrinsic part of Real Journeys heritage and 100% of ticket sales this year go towards the Cooper Island Restoration Project.

 Real Journeys is involved in other conservation projects - learn more here.